-Welcome to our Southeastern PA website as we celebrate our 53rd year as an AGO Chapter.
+Hello and Welcome!
+Welcome to our Southeastern PA website as we celebrate our 55th year as an AGO Chapter.
 We invite you to take advantage of the variety of vibrant programs, events, and resources we offer that inspire and support organists, choral directors and organ enthusiasts.
 These include educational presentations, performances, workshops, and our newsletter, Vox Humana.
 One of our valued benefits is the friendship we derive from our colleagues by being a smaller chapter.

 If you are currently looking for a national professional association in the organ and choral fields, we look forward to hearing from you.
 All are most welcome to attend one of our upcoming meetings and to consider joining our chapter.
 Not only are our meetings informative, they’re also a lot of fun.

 For more information about our chapter, please contact our Chapter Dean, John E. Kampmeyer, Jr (610-328-2724) firstname.lastname@example.org

 St. Francis de Sales Church, Aston

 Wedding and Funeral Organ Music, by Michael Trinder

 Part III of “You Can Play These, Too”

 December No meeting